mchenggit/kabanero-event/architecture/README.md

 The production environment is in its own cluster `Prod-cluster`, and is consist of 3 different applications:
 ![Production Environment](Productioncluster.jpg)

-The second application is an external facing UI application in the namespace ui-prod.
+The first application is an external facing UI application in the namespace ui-prod.
 Its image is in the ui-prod namespace, and named ui.
 It depends on the service svc-a, and another service svc-b.

 The second application is a microservice svc-a that is deployed in namespace a-prod.
 Its image is in the internal production repsitory, and in the namespace a-prod.
 This is a standalone shared service that may be called by other applications as well.